INTERESTED IN TRIALS RIDING?

 Observed trials competitions cater for riders of all abilities.
 In choosing what grade to ride at your first competition, it is best to decide what skill level you have, then start one grade lower.
 The aim is to have fun and finish with you and the bike in one piece!

-C grade is the next highest grade.
+C+ grade (C grade in Queensland until 2016) is the next highest grade.
 Riders follow blue arrows in a section and typically encounter tight turns and larger obstacles.
 C grade riders sometimes need to hop the front wheel to complete a section.
 Modern trials bikes dominate in this grade, but capable riders do ride C grade on twin-shock bikes.
 See this video for examples of C grade sections.

 B grade riders follow yellow arrows in a section.
 Typically B grade riders need to hop both wheels in order to line up for obstacles, and are often required to do floater turns.
 The obstacles become much larger, and the turns tighter.
 This video has examples of A & B sections.